2010 UCF Knights football team: Rice

-UCF scored the first touchdown of the game 1:23 after kickoff with two plays completed and held Rice's offensive line from completing a first down until the second quarter of the game.
-The Knights scored on their first 5 drives and didn't punt until 2:58 left in the 3rd quarter.
+UCF scored the first touchdown of the game 1:23 after kickoff with two plays completed, and held Rice's offensive line from completing a first down until the second quarter of the game.
+The Knights scored on their first five drives and did not punt until 2:58 was left in the 3rd quarter.
 Jeff Godfrey rushed for 41 yards, and went 13-for-18 for 178 yards.
 L.D.
-Crow, the Knight's new second-string quarterback to replace Rob Calabrese, went 5-for-6 for 91 yards.
+Crow, the Knights' new second-string quarterback to replace Rob Calabrese, went 5-for-6 for 91 yards.
 Ronnie Weaver rushed for 53 yards on 15 carries.
 DE Darius Nall won Conference USA co-defensive player of the week honors for the second time this season with 2.5 sacks, a forced fumble and a pass pressure.

-With the defeat of the Owls, the Knights now ride a 9-game conference winning streak, tied for the fourth longest in the nation.
-UCF is now 21–10 all time on Homecoming weekend and 17–7 (12-3) at home.
-UCF's defense ranks atop Conference USA in all categories and is ranked seventh nationally.
-After the game, the Knights received two votes in the USA Today Coaches Poll, 3 votes in the Harris Poll and was ranked 41st in the BCS Standings.
+With the defeat of the Owls, the Knights had a nine-game conference winning streak, tied for the fourth longest in the nation.
+UCF was 21–10 all time on Homecoming weekend and 17–7 (12-3) at home.
+UCF's defense ranked atop Conference USA in all categories and was ranked seventh nationally.
+After the game, the Knights received two votes in the USA Today Coaches Poll, and three votes in the Harris Poll.
+They were ranked 41st in the BCS Standings.